 Despite this sounding difficult, FUD is easily avoidable if you stick to these tips above and only seek information from reliable news sources.
 While Twitter may have quick tips, it's also hard to determine what the author's intentions are.

 Consider whether something sounds accurate or not, and always conduct your own research when considering involvement in a new project.
-From a financial standpoint, participating in digital currency can be a profitable endeavor, so be sure to act responsibly and observe market trends with a critical perspective.
+Be sure to act responsibly and observe market trends with a critical perspective.

 This article is for general information purposes only and is not intended to constitute legal or other professional advice or a recommendation of any kind whatsoever and should not be relied upon or treated as a substitute for specific advice relevant to particular circumstances.
 We make no warranties, representations or undertakings about any of the content of this article (including, without limitation, as to the quality, accuracy, completeness or fitness for any particular purpose of such content), or any content of any other material referred to or accessed by hyperlinks through this article.
 We make no representations, warranties or guarantees, whether express or implied, that the content on our site is accurate, complete or up-to-date.